 Early 5 Cylinder Eurovans

 The early Eurovans from 1993 to 1996 were sold with the inline 5 cylinder engine of Audi descent.
 The Eurovan version was sturdy as an engine, but suffered from a few stereotypical mishaps.
 All have early failure of the coolant flange on the driver’s end of the cylinder head.
-The Audi version had a steel pipe pushed inside the head, and retained by one 6mm stud and nut.
-The Eurovan version had a plastic coolant flange failure pressed against the head and retained by one 8mm bolt.
-Warpage and leaks are rather predictable, and many failed at around 5 years of age.
+The Audi version had a steel pipe pushed inside the cast iron block, and retained by one 6mm stud and nut.
+The Eurovan version had a plastic coolant flange pressed against the head and retained by one 8mm bolt.
+Warpage and leaks were rather predictable, and many coolant flanges failed as early as 5 years of age.

-The first 5 cylinder offerings in 1993 had a water pump that rotated, as it was the tensioner adjustment for the timing belt.
-This had never been an excellent idea, as one leg of the belt ended up very long, and many times the belt tension would get set too high, requiring readjustment, which was no small job.
+The first 5 cylinder offerings in 1993 had a water pump that was the tensioner adjustment for the timing belt, the entire pump rotates to adjust timing belt tension.
+This had never been an excellent idea, as one leg of the belt is very long, and many times the belt tension would get set too high, requiring readjustment, which was no small job.
 A properly adjusted belt might need readjustment before the 90,000 miles of the belt life was up, risking coolant leakage from twisting the old pump on the engine block.

 So few 5 cylinder Eurovans were sold, that no 1994’s were imported.
-In fact 1993’s were still left over over for 1995, but smog regulations now required a secondary air injection system, so a radical injection system update was required.
+In fact 1993’s were still left over in 1995, but smog regulations now required a secondary air injection system and an EGR system, so a radical injection system update was required.
 The 5 cylinder for 1995 came with a different timing belt system where the water pump did not rotate, and had a separate roller for the tensioner.
 Since then, the timing belt replacement on a 1993 model meant updating the system, requiring a new cam gear and replacing the cam seal, which meant R&R the valve cover and replacing the gasket.

-Exhaust manifold cracks were a tradition with the Audi 5 cylinders until the 2.3 model used a two piece version to eliminate the issue.
-The first Eurovan 5’s came with a one piece exhaust manifold, and the tradition of cracks has continued.
+Exhaust manifold cracks were a tradition with the Audi 5 cylinders until the 2.3 model used a two piece version to help ameliorate the issue.
+The first Eurovan 5’s came with a one piece exhaust manifold, and the Audi tradition of cracks continued.
 The second generation of 5 cylinder engines got a 2 piece manifold, and the crack situation actually got more prevalent.
 The reason is that the cracks were forming above the downpipe flange where all the exhaust tracts come together.
 As of 2015, the manifolds became unavailable, and welding is the only real fix.
 Welding is tricky, as the manifold needs to get preheated.
 The upshot is that a cracked manifold needs to get repaired before it turns into a broken manifold that cannot be repaired.
 All used replacement manifolds will have some cracking and will require welding to be used.
+The 1995 model 5 cylinder had a refined exhaust manifold design that was not cast iron with almost no tendency to fail.
+It can be backdated to the 1993 engine as long as the exhaust downpipe is changed as well.

 An occasional 5 cylinder leaks oil like crazy from the oil pump gasket.
 Sometimes the leak was brought on by a mechanic leaving out a bolt, sometimes from gasket deterioration from insufficient oil changes or the sudden change to synthetic oil.
 The fix is long and hard, since the oil pan and oil pickup sump come off before the oil pump.
 The oil could be leaking really fast since, unlike a crankshaft or camshaft seal with just a fraction of a psi of crankcase pressure behind it, the oil pump gasket is holding back 15 to 80 psi of full on oil pressure.
 Even more rare is the 5 cylinder oil pump that sucks in air around the gasket, causing bubbles in the oil which will make the valve lifters collapse and rattle, especially after a long hill or other hard load.
 The bubbles are easily visible in the oil.